H1alus/cp_delete/README.md

 > python3 lineCounter.py

 The script will find all the subdirectories and files and it will do the job by its own.

+### rm-%.c
+#### multiplatform script (works on Windows, Linux and macOS)
+#### script to switch % chars from a string with the actual value

+I added this here just because it should be considered as a script, this remove the % rappresentation of char and changes them with the normal one, example of string:

+example%20EXAMPLE%2F

+output result:

+example EXAMPLE/

+#### USAGE:
+2 ways of usage, give string as argument or string via stdin.

+To pass string via argument do:

+LINUX, MACOS:

+> gcc rm-%.c -o rm-% -D ARG

+WINDOWS

+>gcc rm-%.c -o rm-%.exe -D ARG

+then run the script as usual for any compiled program.